Towards a theory of dissipative Dark Matter I: the Born limit: Contact diagrams and Virtual Internal Bremsstrahlung

 When dealing with real (complex) scalar DM candidates, the quartic self-couplings $({\Tilde{\lambda}_{S}}/{4!})\Tilde{S}^4$ and $({\lambda}_{S}/{4})(S^{\dagger}S)^2$ yield four dissipative contact-diagrams (Fig.~\ref{Contacts}).
 While for short-range mediation, this dissipative channel should be considered in the derivation of the emission amplitude; see Sec.~\ref{shortrangeforce}, this is not the case for long-range mediation: the lowest-order contribution of these dissipative channels to the emission amplitude is velocity suppressed compared to the other channels.

 For $S_{1}S_{2} \to S_{1}S_{2} V$, in the non-relativistic limit, the sum of amplitudes of contact diagrams is reduced to

-Here, the polarization vectors are given in Coulomb gauge, \( \epsilon^\mu(q) = (0, \vec{e}) \) where $\vec e$ is one of the two transverse polarization three-vectors satisfying $\vec q\cdot \vec e = 0$.
+Here, the polarization vectors are given in Coulomb gauge, \( \varepsilon^{\mu*}(q) = (0, \vec{e}^{*}) \) where $\vec e^{*}$ is one of the two transverse polarization three-vectors satisfying $\vec q\cdot \vec e^{*} = 0$.
 The expression above is of order $\mathcal{O}(v_{i}^{-1})$, whereas dipole $\sim \mathcal{O}(v_{i}^{-3})$ and quadrupole $\sim \mathcal{O}(v_{i}^{-2})$ emission amplitudes are of lower order in velocity.
-We note that the associated squared amplitude, averaged (summed) over initial (final) spins, summed over polarizations, and angular averaged using~\eqref{averageqrelations}, yields the energy differential cross section~\eqref{dipoleshortrange} and the energy loss rate~\eqref{NRJ2}, each multiplied by a factor $m_{V'}^4/(4m_{1}m_{2})^2$ .
+We note that the associated squared amplitude, averaged (summed) over initial (final) spins, summed over polarizations, and angular averaged using~\eqref{averageqrelationsvector}, yields the energy-differential cross section~\eqref{dipoleshortrange} and the energy loss rate~\eqref{NRJ2}, setting $g'_{j}=0$.

 While velocity-suppressed compared to the dipole and quadrupole emission amplitudes, these dissipative channels feature a weaker dependence on the coupling.
 It is important to note that~\eqref{contactamplitude} shares the same coupling-to-mass ratio prefactor as the dipole emission amplitude~\eqref{LOvectrans}.
 As a consequence, for a given process, both contributions are selected under the same conditions on the coupling structure.
 In the case of an equal mass-to-charge ratio between the two DM species, these leading-order contributions vanish, and the next-to-leading order of~\eqref{contactamplitude} becomes the dominant contact contribution to the emission amplitude.
 This otherwise subleading term shares the same coupling-to-mass-squared prefactor as the quadrupole emission amplitude~\eqref{massiveQEDT}.